Peer Group Inspiration & Strategy Guide

 • Institutions that have a low income designation.

-Other Peer Group Scenarios
+Alternative Peer Group Ideas

 EX: To exclude credit unions with any merger over the past 5 years, use hsum(merger, 5) and a max value of 0.